Ear Wax Information and Advice

 - If you experience any pain during or before this procedure stop immediately

 - Gently pull your ear in an upwards and outwards direction so that the water has better access to the ear canal.
 Hold the nozzle inside the ear (not too deeply) and GENTLY squirt the water from the bulb syringe into the ear.
 You can gently squirt more bulb syringes into the ear if required.
-Leave the water in your ear for 1-3 minutes to soften the wax.
+Leave the water in your ear for 1 to 3 minutes to soften the wax.

 - Now tilt your head over so the water can fall out.
 Wiggle the outer part of the ear to help the water and wax come out.
 You can repeat the procedure if required.